tarantool/doc/doc/book/replication/repl_sync.rst

     box.cfg{replication_synchro_quorum = <number of instances>}

+..  code-block:: lua

+    box.cfg{replication_synchro_quorum = "N / 2 + 1"}

 This option tells how many replicas should confirm the receipt of a synchronous transaction before it is committed.
+Since version :doc:`2.5.3 </release/2.5.3>`, the parameter supports dynamic evaluation of the quorum number (see :ref:`reference for the replication_synchro_quorum parameter <cfg_replication-replication_synchro_quorum>` for details).
-Since version :doc:`2.10.0 </release/2.10.0>`, this option does not account for anonymous replicas.
+Since version :doc:`2.10.0 </release/2.10.0>`,
+this option does not account for anonymous replicas.
 As a usage example, consider this:

 ..  code-block:: lua